 - Rechnungsprüfungsämter (offices for auditing and accounting control),

 - unabhängige interne Prüfstellen (independent internal departments for audit and controls).

 The partner proposes a controller from the private sector

 Qualified controllers in the private sector are all members of professions officially approved for dealing with audit and controls.

-With regard to Germany and the German part of the programme, tax practitioners are tasked to assess compliance with regard to expenditure reported by private beneficiaries.
+Regarding Germany and the German part of the programme, tax practitioners are tasked with assessing the compliance of expenditure reported by private beneficiaries.

 Tax practitioners include: